West Coast – Guide for Backpackers

 Welcome to New Zealand’s emptiest region.
 Not many people in NZ call the West Coast “home” but there are plenty of reasons to visit.
 Despite the 600km of coast getting a lot of rain, it creates some luxuriant rainforest and lakes.
 In fact, the region is so stunning that it incorporates five national parks and one World Heritage Site!

-Even the drive down the State Highway 6 road a.k.a. the Great Coast Road is very enjoyable, so be sure to take some stops along the way to take it all in.
+Even the drive down the State Highway 6 road a.k.a. the Great Coast Road is very enjoyable, so be sure to make some stops along the way to take it all in.

 If you want to read more on the world’s most accessible glaciers, which are on the West Coast, visit: Glacier Country – Guide for Backpackers.